Number π and Solomon's molten sea

 assuming that π=3 and arrives at 3∙52∙5=375 cub. cubits, i.e. 5/6

-the Solomon sea for the first 3 cubits of its height
+that the Solomon sea for the first 3 cubits of its

-was square and for the next 2 cubits was round.
-Hence the volume of the sea was
+height was square and for the next 2 cubits was round.
+Hence the volume of the

 Is it possible that the sages of Talmud